brain-workshop/brainworkshop/Readme.txt

 ----------------------------------------------------------------------
 Change Log:

+4.23:
+* Progress graphs now start from 1.0 on the vertical axis to give a better overall picture.
+* Config file changes: The starting N-Back mode can now be set for each game mode separately, and some colors can now be customized.
+  [Note: to see the new config options, delete your current config file and relaunch Brain Workshop to generate a fresh config.]

 4.22:
 * There's a new title screen.
 * Launching in Novice Mode will no longer cause a crash.